-You can also select to monitor insights by a sentiment.
-It will help you see the sentiment distribution and define the outbreaks of negative brand mentions over a defined period of time.
+You can also select to monitor insights by sentiment.
+It will help you see the sentiment distribution and define the outbreaks of negative brand mentions over the specified time.
 You can easily track the audience’s reaction (sentiment) to your newly launched campaign or event and incorporate immediate changes if needed.

 You can investigate what has caused a crisis (displayed as a sudden growth of negative mentions in the chart) by hovering over the red "trend bubble" in the top point on the main graph, as it is shown below.
 It will display a short overview of a topic or "negative" trend, around which most of the negative user conversations have sparked.

 Select "Sources" in a dashboard to view the charts displaying the distribution of brand-related user conversations across different media channels.
 In "The Sentiment by Source" chart, you can clearly see sources with the biggest ratio of negative brand mentions.
 They are likely the first places where you should start deploying crisis management initiatives.

 You can track brand mentions filtered by sources, languages, sentiment, or the subject in the "Mentions" section on a dashboard.
 It's particularly useful to apply a filter of negative sentiment and view all the negative brand mentions during a crisis.
 It will give you more insights about the subject of the audience's anxiety or criticism in a specific situation.
 Once you define user negative comments, you can immediately reply to them on the company's behalf and try to mitigate an issue.